YummYume/symmetrical-potato/README.md

 3. (Optional) Add `.env.local` files to override the various default environment variables
 4. (Optional) Add `compose.override.yml` to override the default compose configuration
 5. Run `make start`
-6. Go to [http://symmetrical-potato.com](http://symmetrical-potato.com) to access the NextJS app
+6. Go to [http://symmetrical-potato.com](http://symmetrical-potato.com) to access the Remix app

 After the first run, you can use `make stop` & `make up` to quickly stop and start the containers.
 All the available commands are listed in the `Makefile`.